What is Revenue Enablement?

 The Basic Revenue Enablement Execution Model

 We are not building a rocket ship to the moon.

 We are not performing brain surgery.

-We are simply seeking to use the best practices that other organizations have used before us to successfully deliver positive, and measurable, change for our businesses.
+We seek to use the best practices that other organizations have used before us to successfully deliver positive and measurable change for our businesses.